kast-lang/kast/website/content/_index.md

 # Minimal but General

-Kast is designed to have a very simple minimal set of core features, which can be composed into more complex ones easily.
+Kast is designed to have a minimal set of core features, which can be composed into more complex ones easily.

-If a feature can be broken down into simpler one, it should not be in the core.
+If a feature can be broken down into simpler ones, it should not be in the core.

 For example, while the core of the language is purely functional, we can still have familiar `for` loops, `return`s from functions,